Particular/Workshop.NServiceBus/README.md

 ### Install the pre-requisites

 To complete the exercises, you require a Windows machine and Visual Studio.
-You must be using a Windows client edition, such as Windows 10, rather than a server edition, such as Windows Server 2016.
-The Particular Platform Installer does not support server editions of Windows.

 #### Visual Studio

-Install [Visual Studio 2017](https://www.visualstudio.com) (Community, Professional, or Enterprise) with the following workloads:
+Install [Visual Studio 2019](https://www.visualstudio.com) or later (Community, Professional, or Enterprise) with the following workloads:

 - .NET desktop development
 - ASP.NET and web development

-#### MSMQ and DTC

-To ensure MSMQ and DTC are correctly installed, use the [Particular Platform Installer](https://particular.net/start-platform-download) in the following step.

-NOTE: If you are using Microsoft Edge, see [the FAQ](#how-do-i-download-the-particular-platform-installer-with-microsoft-edge).

-In the installation screen, select a minimum of:

-- "Configure MSDTC for NServiceBus"
-- "Configure Microsoft Message Queuing"

-#### Particular Software Platform

-While installing the Particular Software Platform, we will also make sure MSMQ and MSDTC (Microsoft Distributed Transaction Coordinator) are correctly installed.

-1. Download the [Particular Service Platform](https://particular.net/start-platform-download) and start it.
-2. Select every single item that is not installed yet.
-This includes ServiceControl, ServicePulse and ServiceInsight.
-But also MSMQ and MSDTC if it has not been installed yet.
-3. When installation has completed, click "Start ServiceControl Management".
-You may now close the Particular Service Platform Installation window.

-In the ServiceControl Management window, click "Add new instance".

-In the settings for the new instance, there are two choices you must make:

-- "Transport": choose "MSMQ".
-- "Audit forwarding": choose "Off".

-All other settings should be left with their default values.

-Click "Add".

-After the instance has been added, make a note of the name of the instance.
-This will usually be "Particular.ServiceControl".

-You may now close the ServiceControl Management window.
+The following frameworks needs to be installed:

+- .NET Framework 4.6.1
+- .NET Core 3.1

 ### Get a copy of this repository